DO NOT MISS OUT! AMAZING THINGS ARE COMING!

 With classroom economy bills, students can:

-This system works best when it’s part of a larger classroom economy in middle school, where expectations, routines, and incentives are clearly defined.
+This system works best when it's part of a larger classroom economy structure where expectations, routines, and incentives are clearly defined.
+If you're just getting started, here's exactly how to implement a classroom economy in middle school step by step.

 Why I Charge Rent in My Classroom